pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 --certfile general option
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The value of the ``--certfile`` general options is a file path for a X.509 client certificate to be presented to the WBEM server with the :ref:`--keyfile general option` during the TLS/SSL handshake.
+The argument value of the ``--certfile`` general options is a file path for a X.509 client certificate to be presented to the WBEM server with the :ref:`--keyfile general option` during the TLS/SSL handshake.
 This parameter is used only with HTTPS.
 If ``--certfile` is not defined no client certificate is presented to